Skip to main content

 Event Propagation and Bubbling

-Now let’s move on into a very important and interesting concept that is known as event bubbling or propagation.
+Now that we’ve tackled the basics of event handling, let’s move on to a very important and interesting concept that is known as event bubbling or propagation.

 function Parent(){